Anushilan Samiti: Police reaction and reforms

-The visit of King George V to India in 1911 catalyzed improvements in police equipment and staffing in Bengal and EBA.
+The visit of King George V to India in 1911 catalysed improvements in police equipment and staffing in Bengal and EBA.
 In 1912, the political branch of the Bengal CID was renamed the Intelligence Branch, staffed with 50 officers and 127 men.
 The branch had separate sections dealing with explosives, assassinations, and robberies.
 It was headed by Charles Tegart, who built up a network of agents and informers to infiltrate the Samiti.
 Tegart would meet his agents under cover of darkness, at times disguising himself as a pathan or kabuliwallah.
 Assisting Denham and Petrie, Tegart led the investigation in the aftermath of the Dalhi-Lahore Conspiracy and identified Chandernagore as the main hub for the Samiti.
 Tegart remained in the Bengal police until at least the 1930s, earning notoriety amongst the Samiti for his work, and was subjected to a number of assassination attempts.
 In 1924, Ernest Day, an Englishman, was shot dead by Gopinath Saha at Chowringhee Road in Calcutta, due to being mistaken for Tegart.
 In 1930, a bomb was thrown into Tegart's car at Dalhousie Square but Tegart managed to shoot the revolutionary and escaped unhurt.
 His efficient curbing of the revolutionary movement earned praise from Lord Lytton and he was awarded the King's medal.
 In 1937 Tegart was sent to the British Mandate of Palestine, then in the throes of the Arab Revolt, to advise the Inspector General on security.